Dites33/AA/README.md

 See below for the location of your Community folder:

-For the Microsoft Store edition AND/OR Gamepass edition:
+For the Microsoft Store edition AND/OR Gamepass edition AND/OR boxed edition:

 Copy the "AA-Stable" folder into your community package folder.
 It is located in: %localappdata%\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\Community